Klonoa 2: Lunatea's Veil: Story

 At the Maze of Memories in Mira-Mira, Klonoa ends up finding out about Lolo's past; prior to his arrival in Lunatea, she was bullied and mocked by her peers, and after hearing about his foretold arrival from Baguji, decided that she would accompany Klonoa in order to show her peers that she has what it takes to become a priestess.
-Now realizing the selfish side of her motivations in helping Klonoa, Lolo breaks down and apologizes for everything, with Klonoa noticably feeling bad for her.
-Later, Klonoa ends up struggling against Polonte the Hatchling, as Lolo is on the cusp of giving up, believing that she isn't qualified to save the world, and as a result is unable to power the Wind Ring.
-However, Popka gives Lolo a pep-talk, telling her that "qualifications don't matter" and that Klonoa, despite not being from Lunatea, is giving it his all to save it because he knows it's the right thing to do.
+Having been forced to relive this memory, Lolo breaks down and apologizes for everything, with Klonoa noticeably feeling bad for her.
+Later, Klonoa ends up struggling against the last element's guardian, as the guilt-racked Lolo is on the cusp of giving up, believing that she isn't qualified to save the world, and as a result is unwilling to power the Wind Ring.
+However, Popka gives Lolo a pep-talk, telling her that "qualifications don't matter" and that Klonoa, despite not being from Lunatea, is giving it his all to save it because he knows that to keep trying is the right thing to do.
 Lolo ultimately regains her confidence and lends a helping hand to Klonoa.

 After collecting the element of indecision, the trio head back to Baguji with three out of the four elements collected.
 However, they instead end up meeting with Leorina, who disguised herself as Baguji and manages to steal the remaining elements.
 Leorina disappears, and Klonoa, Lolo and Popka head back to the High Priestess, where they learn that Leorina used to be a priestess in the past.
 However, she was impatient and ended up leaving the temple altogether, deciding to find her own way of achieving power.
-In the present, Leorina had went to the Sea of Tears in order to use the elements' power to re-emerge the fifth bell, which she soon rings just as Klonoa arrives, opening the gate to the fifth kingdom known as the Kingdom of Sorrow, Hyuponia.
+In the present, Leorina had gone to the Sea of Tears in order to use the elements' power to re-emerge the fifth bell, which she soon rings just as Klonoa arrives, opening the gate to the fifth kingdom known as the Kingdom of Sorrow, Hyuponia.